cloudymax/CloudyDevDotNet/docs/resume.md

 >
 > __2006 - 2009__

+- Guided clients through the possible landscaping solutions and products required to complete their gardening and landscaping projects.

+    ???
+Example "Projects and Accomplishments"

-- KY State Nurserymen's Training
+         1. KY State Nurserymen's Training
          - Forklift and Bobcat operation.
          - Landscaping and consultation
          - Sales associate at Nursery and Garden Center